OCDX/OCDX-Engine/use-cases/RS_Browse-Manifest.md

 1. User has searched for manifests.

 ## Main Success Scenario
-All datasets whose manifests contained searched keywords and corresponding SNC files are displayed with options to view and test files.
+1. All datasets whose manifests contained searched keywords and corresponding SNC files are displayed with options to view and test files.
+If there are multiple pages of results, there is pagination.

 ## Alternate Success Scenarios
 1. User identifies a set of similar research projects and maintains a list for future inquiry